yasenstar/ai-ml-dl/AI/AI_Fundamentals/AI_Fundamentals.md

 ##### Structured data is typically categorized as quantitative data and is highly organized.
 Structured data is information that can be organized in rows and columns.
 Perhaps you've seen structured data in a spreadsheet, like Google Sheets or Microsoft Excel.
 Examples of structured data includes names, dates, addresses, credit card numbers, stock information.

+###### Sample: hotel and ticket reservation data

 #### Unstructured Data (Dark Data)

 ##### Unstructured data, also known as dark data, is typically categorized as qualitative data.
 It cannot be processed and analyzed by conventional data tools and methods.
 Unstructured data lacks any built-in organization, or structure.
 Examples of unstructured data include images, texts, customer comments, medical records, and even song lyrics.

+###### Sample: social media posts

+###### Why would anyone want to search through a mountain of data such as social media posts?

+* A sneaker designer looking for new trends

+* Governments searching for possible terrorists

+* Pandemic experts trying to anticipate disease outbreaks

+* Financial institutions preparing for good times or a recession

+##### The importance of unstructured data is rapidly increasing.
+Recent projections(opens in a new tab) indicate that 95% of businesses prioritize unstructured data management.

+Experts estimate that about80% of all the data in today’s world is unstructured.
+It contains so many variables and changes so quickly that no conventional computer program can learn much from it.

 #### Semi-Structured Data

 ##### Semi-structured data is the “bridge” between structured and unstructured data.
 It doesn't have a predefined data model.
 It combines features of both structured data and unstructured data.
 It's more complex than structured data, yet easier to store than unstructured data.
 Semi-structured data uses metadata to identify specific data characteristics and scale data into records and preset fields.
 Metadata ultimately enables semi-structured data to be better cataloged, searched, and analyzed than unstructured data.
 An example of semi-structured data is a video on a social media site.
 The video by itself is unstructured data, but a video typically has text for the internet to easily categorize that information, such as through a hashtag to identify a location.

+###### Sample: tweets organized by hashtags

+##### Data that is not completely raw and contains elements such as tags and organizational metadata is known as semi-structured data

 ### Analyzing Unstructured Data

 ## 1.4 Module 4: Is Machine Learning the Answer to the Unstructured Data Problem?

 ### About this Module

+####

 ### How does ML Approach a Problem?